Frodox/greenlight-raspberry/README.md

 The Linux console can be re-enabled by adding `enable_uart=1` to `/boot/config.txt`.
 This also fixes the core_freq to 250Mhz (unless force_turbo is set, when it will fixed to 400Mhz), which means that the UART baud rate stays consistent

+---

-Disables the Bluetooth device and restores `UART0/ttyAMA0` to GPIOs 14 and 15.
-It is also necessary to disable the system service that initialises the modem so it doesn't use the UART: `sudo systemctl disable hciuart`.
+`pi3-disable-bt` disables the Bluetooth device and restores `UART0/ttyAMA0` to `GPIO14` and `GPIO15`.
+It is also necessary to disable the system service that initialises the modem so it doesn't use the UART:
 ```
+sudo systemctl disable hciuart
+sudo systemctl stop serial-getty@ttyAMA0.service
+sudo systemctl disable serial-getty@ttyAMA0.service
+sudo systemctl stop serial-getty@ttyS0.service
+sudo systemctl disable serial-getty@ttyS0.service

+cat /boot/config.txt
 ...
+enable_uart=1
 dtoverlay=pi3-disable-bt
 ...
 ```

+`/boot/cmdline.txt` --- remove `console=serial0,115200`

 ---
 * `B115200` / `B9600`